hamidsta/RNA-folding-problem/README.md

-# RNA-folding-prissouxoblem
-iObjectif function for the RNA folding problem
+# Objectif function for the RNA folding problem